jdfr228/PS1-Disc-Based-Game-ID/README.md

 - A replacement EEPROM chip for your system's BIOS and an adapter board to match the console pinout
   - SST 39VF040 recommended
   - Order your own boards [from OSHPark](https://oshpark.com/shared_projects/F5tR8dhr) and flash the chip yourself
-  - OR if you want you can try to contact Will at [Will's Console Modifications in the UK](https://www.willsconsolemodifications.co.uk/index.php?route=product/product&product_id=55) to ask if he'd be willing to provide a board + flash chip with pre-patched BIOS.
-Please note that Will has not endorsed this and I have not reached out to him- other providers may hopefully offer options in the future, including some myself once more testing has been performed.
+  - Another adapter board option is now available, particular for 40-pin BIOS - https://github.com/Electroanalog/PSX-Flash-BIOS/
-  - All existing adapter boards **require your system to have a 32-pin BIOS chip** (see Supported Hardware section below for systems that potentially do not have a 32-pin chip)
+  - Most systems' original BIOS will have a 32-pin BIOS chip, though some older models use a 40-pin chip (see Supported Hardware section below for systems that potentially do not have a 32-pin chip)
 - If you have blank chips, an EEPROM programmer (The CD-based flasher is deprecated), OR a kind individual selling pre-flashed chips in some capacity.
   - For blank chips, if you have no way of flashing an individual SST 39VF040 chip, you can purchase a [FlashCatUSB XPORT](https://www.embeddedcomputers.net/products/FlashcatUSB_XPORT/) plus a [TSOP-32 (Type-B) adapter](https://www.embeddedcomputers.net/products/ParallelAdapters/), or use mi213's [TL866 adapter](https://oshpark.com/shared_projects/b8rGXXJj) (+ a hot air station to remove the flash chip after flashing) for TL866ii family flashers readily available from Aliexpress (or the [socketed](https://oshpark.com/shared_projects/coznPX7v) versions of mi213's boards to avoid needing a hot air station).